kylemiller13/animal_shelter_api/README.md

 * Factory Bot

 ## Description:
 _This project was created to demonstrate my understanding of how to create an API for a local animal shelter.
-This API that allows users to retrieve information about animals in a shelter including name, sex, breed, age.
+This API allows users to retrieve information about animals in a shelter including name, sex, breed, & age.
 The user can add/remove/edit/search animals in the database._

 ## Setup/Installation Requirements for Windows